 Covid-19 online activism:

-- Support the #NoCreativeLeftBehind campaign we have signed up to with our sister entertainment unions.
+- We have welcomed the extension of the Self-Employed Income Support Scheme (SEISS) but we continue to campaign for an extension of SEISS to support those estimated three million freelancers who are falling through the gaps.
+Support the #NoCreativeLeftBehind campaign we have signed up to with our sister entertainment unions.
 Take a photo of yourself with your job title, post it on social media with the caption #NoCreativeLeftBehind, tag your local MP and ask them to take part (find out who your local MP is here).

 - The TUC has a range of resources on the coronavirus, including ways you can get invovled.
 Find out more on the TUC website.